SKY-ALIN/bioforma/README.md

 # 🧬 bioforma

 Rust-bio wrap for Python.
-Use the speed of Rust with the Python's high level for bioinformatics challenges.
+Use the speed of Rust with the Python's high-level for bioinformatics challenges.

 ## Installation